-It is recommended that CAs apply a simplified procedure for MAP requests linked to issues which are already covered by an ongoing MAP.
+CAs should simplify/streamline the procedure for MAP requests linked to issues which are already covered by an ongoing MAP.
 This simplified approach might consist of treating the new MAP request in the ongoing MAP procedure or to apply immediately the initial MAP outcomes to the new request.

-Where appropriate, taxpayers may initiate an APA procedure after the adjustment (if possible with a 'rollback' for earlier tax periods).
+Where appropriate, enterprises may initiate an APA procedure after the adjustment (if possible with a 'rollback' for earlier tax periods).

-If the facts and circumstances in future tax periods are the same as in the period covered by a MAP decision and the taxpayer follows what has been agreed, the respective items may be regarded as low risk areas and the task of a reviewer would be limited to the evaluation whether the facts and circumstances are still the same as in the period covered by the earlier MAP.
+[If the facts and circumstances in future tax periods are the same as in the period covered by a MAP decision and the enterprise follows what has been agreed, the respective items may be regarded as low risk areas and the task of a reviewer would be limited to the evaluation whether the facts and circumstances are still the same as in the period covered by the earlier MAP.]